katevision/KateS/_portfolio/portfolio-2.md

 <img src="/KateS/images/2plusproducts.png" alt="2plusproducts" style="cursor:pointer;" onclick="document.getElementById('lightbox-img').src=this.src; document.getElementById('lightbox').style.display='flex';">

 The dataset contains exclusively single-item orders, with no orders including multiple products.
 This significantly constrains the analytical opportunities, as use cases such as product affinity analysis, cross-sell identification, and basket composition analysis cannot be reliably performed.

+For the analysis, we'll need a clear understanding of **the available order statuses**.
+Let's identify them first.

 ## 2. Business requests